A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

 \subsection{The Ephemeral Imprint of WN Star on High\texorpdfstring{$-z$}{z} Galaxies}

-The prominence of N/O enhancement at high-redshift but relative rarity in local star-forming galaxies likely reflects a combination of environmental conditions and evolutionary factors that are unique to the early universe.
-To examine the likely environments, we plot the SFR surface density versus EW of H$\beta$ in Figure~\ref{fig:SFRvEW} for both high-z N emitters and local star-forming galaxies with enhanced SFRs from the COS Legacy Archive Spectroscopic SurveY \citep[CLASSY;][]{berg22,james22}.
-The $z\gtrsim6$ galaxies, such as RXCJ2248-ID3, exhibit compact morphologies ($R_e\lesssim10^2$ pc) that lead to much higher SFR surface densities than seen at $z\sim0$, as well as bursty star formation histories that favor the rapid buildup of massive stars capable of entering the short-lived WN phases ($M_\star>20\ M_\odot$).
-The high$-z$ N emitters also have high H$\beta$ EWs ($>200$ \AA) that are indicative of young current bursts of star formation ($<5$ Myr).
+The prominence of N/O enhancement at $z\gtrsim5$ but relative rarity in local star-forming galaxies likely reflects a combination of environmental conditions and evolutionary factors that are unique to the early Universe.
+To examine the likely environments, we plot the SFR surface density ($\Sigma_{\rm SFR}$) versus EW of H$\beta$ in Figure~\ref{fig:SFRvEW} for both $z\gtrsim6$ N emitters (RXCJ2248-ID3: \citealt{topping24a}, this work; GNz9p4: \citealt{schaerer24}; GNz11, EW(H$\beta$) inferred from H$\gamma$: \citealt{bunker23,tacchella23}; GDS 3073: \citealt{vanzella10,ubler23,ji24}; CEERS-1019: \citealt{larson23,marques-chaves24}; A1703-zd6: \citealt{topping25a}) and local star-forming galaxies with enhanced SFRs from the COS Legacy Archive Spectroscopic SurveY (CLASSY; \citealt{berg22,james22}; N/O from \citealt{arellano-cordova25}).
+The high-redshift galaxies, such as RXCJ2248-ID3, exhibit compact morphologies ($R_e\lesssim10^2$ pc) that lead to much higher SFR surface densities than seen at $z\sim0$, as well as bursty star formation histories that favor the rapid buildup of massive stars capable of entering the short-lived WN phases ($M_\star>20\ M_\odot$).
+The high-redshift N emitters also have high H$\beta$ EWs ($>200$ \AA) that are indicative of young current bursts of star formation ($<5$ Myr).
 This suggests that compactness alone is not enough to observe enhanced N/O; we must also observe these galaxies at the fleeting moments of very young bursts when WR stars are most active.

 Figure~\ref{fig:SFRvEW} suggests a scenario of elevated N/O at low metallicity being preferentially seen in galaxies with high SFR surface densities and young stellar ages \citep[e.g.,][]{topping24a,schaerer24,martinez25}. \citet{marques-chaves24} also suggest that the elevated N/O and high-ionization spectrum of CEERS-1019 trace a short evolutionary window of a $\lesssim5$\,Myr burst dominated by WN-like feedback.
-Further, the theoretical models of \citet{charbonnel23} predict that such phases are characteristic of young, dense stellar systems, potentially analogous to proto-globular clusters, reinforcing that our observed WN-driven enrichment is a natural outcome of clustered, bursty star formation at early times.
-These results are all consistent with the WN scenario in RXCJ2248-ID3 presented here.
+Furthermore, the theoretical models of \citet{charbonnel23} predict that such phases are characteristic of young, dense stellar systems, potentially analogous to protoglobular clusters, reinforcing that our observed WN-driven enrichment is a natural outcome of clustered, bursty star formation at early times.